When it Comes to Cost of Sales, Size Matters

-Our Sales Benchmark Practice recently compared the total revenues and SG&A costs for eight software companies.
+Our Sales Analytics practice recently compared the total revenues and SG&A costs for eight software companies.
 We were pleasantly surprised to find that the relationship between total revenue and SG&A formed an interestingly shaped curve, where the SG&A Expense declines as a percent of revenue as a company grows larger, per the chart below.

 It is logical that SG&A expense as a percentage of revenue would go down as a company grows larger.
 This is a result of both economies of scale and economies of scope.
 Economies of scale allow for the overhead costs of larger sales organizations to be spread across greater headcount.
 Likewise, a sales force that can carry and sell multiple products achieves economies of scope by being able to sell additional product at a lower incremental cost than a sales force carrying (selling) a single product.